neeasade/home/README.md

 5 -> Floating

+6 -> Center master

-{6, 7} -> I have no clue but it's probably the fibonacci ones
+{7, 8} -> I have no clue but it's probably the fibonacci ones

 I use `sxhkd` for launching applications because the syntax is quite simple and the program itself is quite painless to setup unlike xbindkeys which refused to work in some machines.